 Navicular Disease in Horses: Why We Now Call It Podotrochlear Syndrome

-- 2 min read
+- 4 min read

-However, we now understand that navicular disease is not limited to changes within the navicular bone itself.
-Instead, it represents a syndrome involving both the bone and surrounding soft tissue structures within the foot.
+Navicular disease has long been associated with chronic heel pain in horses, particularly affecting the front feet.
+However, our understanding has evolved.
+Today, we know that navicular disease is not just about changes in the navicular bone.
+It represents a syndrome that involves both the bone and the surrounding soft tissue structures within the foot.

 Understanding the Podotrochlear Apparatus